 This day supposed to be a day-off but we were 30 miles away to Hamanako YH.

-When we checked in, President of Fukuroi Business Hotel invited all of us to Karaoke but we graciously declined.
-Meeting with genuine old fashioned Japanese character was nice.
+When we checked in, President of Fukuroi Business Hotel invited all of us to Karaoke.
 We left there 10AM but Nona forgot her sunglasses had to back to the hotel again but couldn't find it.

 On the map it's only 30 miles but it seemed twice long.
-The Hamanako area was beautiful, one side had the grand view of bridge, on the other hand there was Shinkansen (bullet train) running.
+The Hamanako area was beautiful.
+One side had the grand view of bridge, on the other hand Shinkansen (bullet train) was running.

 The bridge behind him was the popular stage for old samurai movies.

 We arrived at Hamanako YH around 4pm.
 We looked forward for this day-off, even it's already late in the afternoon.
 Nona headed to 'onsen' spa 15 miles other side of the lake.
 Me and Jason B had $$$ eel dinner.
-Later Nona was estactic reporting us she was bathed head to toe by Japanese ladies at the onsen.
+Later Nona reported she was bathed head to toe by Japanese ladies at the onsen.
 For us it sounded more like she was molested by bunch of curious old women.

 DAY 4: 09-19-05 Arai -> Yokkaichi

 Right out from Arai city, Nona and Jason B found perfect beach to enjoy their vacations.
-It's 11AM already two hrs in.
-I'd ride just myself for next 90 miles.
-Able to keep up my own pace was great, I was at Nagoya by 3pm.
-Since March, there was Int'l Expo going-on in Nagoya.
-All roads were re-paved to pristine condition.
+I rode just myself for next 90 miles.
+I was at Nagoya by 3pm.
+Back in March 2005, there was Int'l Expo at Nagoya.
+All roads were re-paved.
 Took Route 23 to shortcut.
 The R23 was three tiers five lanes super road.
-I was ready anytime to be stopped by cop but seemed I rode inbetween their shift, unmolested.
+I was ready being stopped by cop but I must've rode inbetween their shift.
 Racing along with huge trucks on this high tech road made me feel like I was in the Blade Runner!
 My high pace ended abruptly by loud puncture on my rear tire just outside Nagoya.

 There was huge outdoor goldfish dealer at the roadside of R1.
 See the price tag, it's ¥25,000 goldfish!!